mike-scott/osfoundries/src/content/blog/20180417-mcumgr-dfu.md

    __Note:__ In this demo we are referencing hci0 which may be different on your system.
 For the demo to work, you will need a Bluetooth 4.0 compatible adapter and a recent Linux distribution (we performed this demo with Ubuntu 17.10) with 'bluez' installed.
-Oncey you install bluez, you can identify your device using the 'hciconfig' utility.
+Once you install bluez, you can identify your device using the 'hciconfig' utility.

      # mcumgr --conntype ble --connstring ctlr_name=hci0,peer_name='Zephyr' echo hello